بِسْمِ اللهِ الرَّحْمٰنِ الرَّحِيْم

 So, Allah (Glorified and Exalted be He) was not worshiped as an idol and there has never been such a thing as an “idol” of Allah.
 This polemic is literally an invention of Christian apologists.

 It seems the main reason why Christians like Chick wanted to associate Allah (Glorified and Exalted be He) with the “moon god” was to link it with the prevalence of the crescent symbol in Islamic culture.
 In the tract, the Christian used the crescent moon as “proof” that Allah (Glorified and Exalted be He) was a “moon god”.
 But this is a very silly argument.
 There is actually no evidence that Muslims used the crescent moon as the “symbol” of Islam in the time of the Prophet Muhammad (peace be upon him).
 Rather, it only became more commonly used after it was adopted by the Ottoman Empire shortly after the conquest of Constantinople in 1453.
+Professor Farrin Chwalkowski states in her book Symbols in Arts, Religion and Culture: The Soul of Nature that:

 “Narrated Ibn ‘Abbas: ‘The flag of the Messenger of Allah (ﷺ) was black, and his standard was white.’”

 In addition, an examination of the earliest Islamic coins shows no evidence of the widespread usage of the crescent moon as an Islamic “symbol”.
-It was common for coins to have common symbols or phrases, which reflected the society they were produced in.
-For example, after the Muslims conquered Iran, they minted coins which generally only used Islamic phrases coupled with Zoroastrian symbols.
-One such coin, minted in the year 667 CE (47 AH), used the phrase “bism Allah al-malik” (“In the Name of God, the King”) on one side, and a fire-altar on the other side.
+It was common for coins to have symbols or phrases that reflected the society they were produced in.
+For example, after the Muslims conquered Persia, they minted coins which generally only used Islamic phrases coupled with Zoroastrian symbols.
+One such coin, minted in the year 667 CE (47 AH), used the phrase “bism Allah al-malik” (“In the Name of God, the King” on one side, and a fire-altar on the other side.
 Another even earlier coin uses the shorter phrase “bism Allah” (“In the Name of God”) on one side and a fire-altar on the other side.
 One would think that using an Islamic “symbol” like the crescent moon would have been appropriate here, in order to contrast it with the Zoroastrian fire-altar.
 But this is not the case.

 “[t]hey appeared together on early Islamic coinage, perhaps reflecting ancient Iranian, Roman, and Byzantine influences.
 They also occurred separately in a variety of secular and religious contexts on buildings and artifacts in Muslim lands during the medieval period.
 They did not have great iconographic importance until more recent centuries.”

+There is no evidence that this was an Islamic symbol.
 If the crescent symbol had religious importance because of its association to the cult of the “moon god”, surely its usage would have been more prominent.
 And even though it does appear in early Islamic artifacts, there is no evidence that it was used in the time of the Prophet Muhammad (peace be upon him) anyway.
 The fact is that the crescent moon only became widely used in the Islamic world after the Ottoman conquest of Constantinople in 1453, more than 800 years after the Prophet Muhammad (peace be upon him) died.
 As Shabbir Ally states:

 “…for the first several centuries of Islam the crescent was not a symbol of Islam.”